blackcatacademy/blackcat-core/docs/SECURITY.md

 - verifies local files against an integrity manifest,
 - blocks DB writes immediately on RPC quorum loss,
 - allows reads (including key reads) only until `max_stale_sec`, then fails closed.
+- optionally persists a `last OK` snapshot on disk to allow stale reads across process restarts, but only consumes it when the file is protected from runtime writes (no symlink, not writable, not owned by the runtime user, not group/world-writable).

 Integrity notes:
 - If the on-chain `activeUriHash` is non-zero, the local integrity manifest must include a matching `uri`.